ResLife FAQs for New Students

 There is no local phone service provided in individual rooms.
 Emergency phones are located on every floor.

-If you are a first year student, you will be assigned to one of three residence halls (Murphy, Ward or Haffey) based on your Learning Community.
-A Learning Community is a group of 2-3 linked classes to which you will be assigned.
-Learning Communities are grouped together in specific halls to facilitate out-of-class interaction.
+If you are a first year student, you will be assigned to one of three residence halls (Murphy, Ward or Haffey) based on your Freshman Seminar class.
+Freshman Seminar is a 1-credit course that serves as an orientation to college life and fosters academic success, personal growth, and career exploration.
+Freshman Seminar classes are grouped together in specific halls to facilitate out-of-class interaction.

-After you have registered for classes, the ResLife staff determines how many students are in each Learning Community, and assigns you to a building based on these numbers.
-Generally, 2-4 Learning Communities will be assigned to each hall.
+After you have registered for classes, the ResLife staff determines how many students are in each Freshman Seminar group, and assigns you to a building based on these numbers.
+Generally, 5-8 Freshman Seminar groups will be assigned to each hall.
 Within your hall, you will then be matched with your roommate(s) based on the information you provide when you fill out your housing application online.

 If you are a transfer student, you will be housed in an upper-class floor in one of the residence halls.
 While we will make every effort to house you with another transfer student, you may be assigned to a space with a returning student.

-When you fill out your housing application on ResLife On-Line, you will be asked about your personal preferences.
-You will then be matched with roommate(s) by mutual preferences (within Learning Community groups, if you are a freshman).
+When you fill out your housing application on ResLife Online, you will be asked about your personal preferences.
+You will then be matched with roommate(s) by mutual preferences (within Freshman Seminar groups, if you are a freshman).
 It is important that you (and not a parent) fill out the housing application honestly and completely.
-Many problems we see new students experiencing in the residence halls can be avoided if the housing application is filled out accurately and honestly (e.g. I don't listen to music, I like to go to bed early, etc.) The chances for making good matches are significantly increased if the information is correct.
+Many problems we see new students experiencing in the residence halls can be avoided if the housing application is filled out accurately and honestly (e.g. I don't listen to music, I like to go to bed early, etc.).
+The chances for making good matches are significantly increased if the information is correct.

 St. John Fisher College admits students without regard to race, creed, gender, sexual orientation, nationality, ethnic origin, age or handicap.
 In the assignment of rooms, gender is the only personal characteristic taken into consideration.